Herc53/test_codeowners/README.md

 2. Direct commit by non-owner after CODEOWNERS is enabled.
 3. Edit after protecting branch by owner
 4. Modification by non-owner
+5. Ranodm change by non-owner.
+Submitted with PR.